 - If your event is large or too upscale making the first solution a no-go, have multiple concurrent ways to do check-in.
 For example, while some staff check in attendees with a laptop and/or printing a badge for walk-ins, other staff can walk up and down the line to check in registrants through an event app.
 See these 3 ways to check in attendees.
 QR scanning, mobile check-in, and web dashboard check-in are all synced in real-time within one event management software – you can also monitor/export the current check-in status.

 - If you have many walk-ins, it might take a long time to generate name badges unless you don’t mind attendees handwriting their names.
 Even with that, you may have to check them into your system and allow them to use your event app.
 The best solution for this is to use an all-in-one system including a check-in tool, name badge generator, and an event app.
-For example, with Whova, you can enter a walk-in attendee’s information into a management dashboard, and click one button to print the badge out from a template design without switching between software.
+For example, with Whova, you can enter a walk-in attendee’s information into a management dashboard, and click one button to print the badge out from a template design without switching between different event software.
 And, the attendee is ready to use the app.

 < 3 ways to check in attendees concurrently (read more here) >